LLM Settings Explained: Temperature, Top-P, and Max Tokens

 Settings decide heat and spice

-We focus on the five most useful controls or settings of a large language model:
+We focus on the five most useful controls:

 Model choice and context window